Domaine de Colette, France

 Winemaking

-After an exclusively manual harvest that ensures that each bunch is kept whole, they systematically sort the grapes on a sorting table before vatting.
-They vinify with the classical Beaujolais technique using whole bunches of grapes (no crushing or de-stalking), this allows them to obtain the aromas and flavors that are typical of the region.
+After an exclusively manual harvest that ensures that each bunch is kept whole, they systematically sort the grapes on a sorting table before going into the vat under gravity.
+They vinify with the classic carbonic maceration technique using whole berries, with no-crushing and partial or total destemming.
 Depending on the appellation vatting times vary from 7 to 15 days, and fermentation temperatures are carefully controlled.
-After careful pressing (using a pneumatic press), the wines finish alcoholic fermentation in the vats they will spend the winter in to stabilise naturally.
+After gentle pressing using a pneumatic press the wines finish alcoholic fermentation in the vats and some in barrels where they will spend the winter to stabilise naturally.

-- Domaine de Colette is managed in an eco-aware manner and practice Haute Valeur Environnementale, a stricter practice than Lutte Raisonnée.
+- Domaine de Colette is managed sustainably and was awarded the highest level of Haute Valeur Environnementale, a stricter practice than Lutte Raisonnée in acknowledgement of their stringent practices.

-- Integrated vinegrowing techniques.
-Shallow ploughing between rows in winter to discourage surface root growth and mix in organic additions such as vegetal based fertiliser.
+- Using integrated vine growing techniques, such as shallow ploughing between rows in winter to discourage surface root growth and a mix of organic additions such as vegetal-based fertiliser.